 I hate shopping!
 How can I avoid this activity but still look good every day?

 Shopping doesn’t have to be a chore!
-Knowing the right styles for your body type, face shape, colors and age appropriateness, shopping can be a very fun—and less expensive than in the past adventure!
+Knowing the right styles for your body type, face shape, colors and age appropriateness can make shopping fun—and less expensive than in the past adventure!
 The icing on the cake is that you can actually have more to wear with fewer items.